carpentries/maintainer-onboarding/_episodes/05-communicate-advisors.md

 - "Gain confidence in merging simple PRs independently."
 - "Know when and how to contact Curriculum Advisors."
 keypoints:
-- "The CAC consultation rubric outlines division of responsibilities between Maintainers and Curriculum Advisors."
+- "The Curriculum Advisory Committee consultation rubric outlines division of responsibilities between Maintainers and Curriculum Advisors."
 ---

 Your lesson is part of an overall curriculum within a Lesson Program.
 For example the [Project Organization and Management for Genomics](https://datacarpentry.org/organization-genomics/) lesson is part of the [Genomics curriculum](https://datacarpentry.org/genomics-workshop/), which is part of the Data Carpentry Lesson Program.
-Data Carpentry has several curricula, while Library Carpentry and Software Carpentry have a single curriculum.
+Data Carpentry has several curricula, while Library Carpentry and Software Carpentry each have a single curriculum.

-The work that Maintainers do on day-to-day upkeep of the lessons is complimented by the Curriculum Advisory Committee (CAC) for each curriculum.
+The work that Maintainers do on routine upkeep of the lessons is complimented by the Curriculum Advisory Committee (CAC) for each curriculum.
 Curriculum Advisors provide high-level oversight, vision, and leadership for a curriculum and guide large-scale updates.